·

 Korea in August | Best Festivals and Events

-August in South Korea promises to be an exciting month, with some of the biggest festivals of the year making a full comeback, after a 4 year long pandemic hiatus.
+August in South Korea promises to be an exciting month, with some of the biggest festivals of the year happening, despite the hot, steamy weather.

 There are special events at Gyeongbokgung in spring and autumn.